Immigration Timeline of Toronto ISIS Terror Plot Suspects

 The “Immigration Chronology Review” was produced by IRCC with support from the Canada Border Services Agency (CBSA) and the Canadian Security Intelligence Service (CSIS).
 Some information was withheld to respect criminal proceedings and privacy rules, and to protect sources and investigative techniques.

-The following IRCC timeline, edited for brevity and clarity, outlines the immigration process for Ahmed Eldidi and Mostafa Eldidi.
+The following IRCC timeline, edited for brevity and clarity, outlines the immigration process for Ahmed Eldidi and his son Mostafa Eldidi.
 Both men were arrested and charged on July 28 with several terrorism-related offences.
 None of the allegations have been proven in court.

 December 2017: IRCC received a visitor visa application from Ahmed Eldidi, which was refused on the grounds that he was potentially a “non-genuine visitor.”
 He made a subsequent application with additional documentation.
-Submitted fingerprints were referred to the RCMP which returned no match for a criminal record.
+Submitted fingerprints were referred to the RCMP which found no match for a criminal record.

 January 2018: IRCC issued a temporary resident visa to Ahmed Eldidi.
-A “Security Screening Note” says that since IRCC’s security assessment did not identify any risk indicators, the application was not referred for comprehensive security screening by CSIS and CBSA.
+A “Security Screening Note” said that since IRCC’s security assessment did not identify any risk indicators, the application was not referred for comprehensive security screening by CSIS and CBSA.

 February 5, 2018: Ahmed Eldidi entered Canada at Toronto Pearson International Airport.